Ikomia-dev/IkomiaApi/doc/source/index_api.rst

 Installation
 ------------

-You simply install Ikomia API via pip for Linux and Windows (CPU only):
+You simply install Ikomia API via pip for Linux and Windows:

 .. code-block:: zsh

     pip install ikomia

-With GPU enabled:
+Another version is also available which provides a GPU-enabled version of OpenCV (CUDA 11, CuDNN 8).
+This version give you access to OpenCV algorithms with GPU acceleration, especially the Deep Learning inference framework.

 .. code-block:: zsh

     pip install ikomia==0.7.0+cu11 -f https://packages.ikomia.com/ikomia/index.html

 .. note::
-    For this beta version, we provide Python wheel for Python 3.7, 3.8 and 3.9.
-It includes OpenCV package (v4.5.2) with CUDA enabled (v11), and CuDNN 8.
-Thus, you must have CUDA 11 drivers for your graphic card and install machine learning framework compatible with CUDA 11.
+    For this version, we provide Python wheels for Python 3.7, 3.8 and 3.9.
+It includes OpenCV package (v4.5.2).
+For GPU acceleration with your favorite framework (PyTorch, TensorFlow...), you must have installed CUDA 11 drivers for your graphic card and the GPU-enabled version of this framework.

     For Linux users, the wheel targets the platform manylinux2014 so that it should be compatible with most of recent distributions.

-For
-    Windows, the wheel is only compatible with Windows 10.
+    For Windows, the wheel is only compatible with Windows 10.

 ..
 Important::
     **OpenCV**

-    A GPU-enabled version of OpenCV is bundled within the Ikomia package.
-It includes all the core and contribution librairies with CUDA support.
+    A version of OpenCV with specific options is bundled within the Ikomia package.
+It includes all the core and contribution librairies.
 There is only one important constraint to respect, **you must import Ikomia module before importing cv2 module**.

-    As a result, the package *opencv-python* from Pypi repository must not be installed in the same Python environment.
-This will lead to incompatibility issues.
+As a result, the package *opencv-python* or *opencv-python-headless* from Pypi repository should not be installed in the same Python environment.
+This may lead to incompatibility issues.

 Concepts